lcc1999/SEAL-Rust/README.md

 # SEAL-Rust
-Implement BFV in Rust by cxx.
+Implement BFV and CKKS in Rust by bindgen.
 * cargo build --release --target=wasm32-unknown-unknown